khronokernel/What-s-new-in-macOS-Catalina/README.md

 But do not fret, the old paths will still work as long as there's no files present in the new directories
 * [Clover's source code](https://sourceforge.net/p/cloverefiboot/code/HEAD/tree/rEFIt_UEFI/refit/main.c#l1508)

+**Where's the Navi support?**

+Well just like with Mojave, talks of Navi support is sparce.
+Within the AMDRadeonX5000HWServices.kext, we can see 3 kexts that hint at full Navi line up support:
+* AMDRadeonX5100HWLibs.kext
+* AMDRadeonX5400HWLibs.kext
+* AMDRadeonX5700HWLibs.kext
+When taking a deeper look into these kexts, they show us that the code is only partially there requiring a master kext to handle them like an AMDRadeonX6000HWServices.kext.
+What early Polaris/Vega drivers have shown us before is that we might be waiting until either the end of this year/early next before we get support for Navi.
+At that point, we might be seeing Navi 20 which might finally come around to beat the pure compute champ that is Vega 20(Radeon VII)

 **Be diligent on what you run**